Combining Evolutionary Strategies and Novelty Detection to go Beyond the Alignment Limit of the $Z_3$ 3HDM

 \subsection{Unitarity}

-A valid point in the parameter space must also satisfy the perturbative unitarity constraints.
-This can be expressed in terms of constraints on the $\lambda_i$ potential parameters.
-For the different symmetry constrained 3HDM these are fully given in~\cite{Bento:2022vsb} to which we refer the reader for further details.
+A valid point in the parameter space must also satisfy the perturbative unitarity constraints. { These can be expressed in terms of constraints on the $\lambda_i$ parameters of the potential.
+For this end we require that the eigenvalues of all the two-by-two scattering matrices are bounded by partial wave unitarity.
+In~\cite{Bento:2017eti} an algorithm was proposed to efficiently obtain the scattering matrices.
+For the different symmetry constrained 3HDM these are fully given in~\cite{Bento:2022vsb} to which we refer the reader for further details. }